mkoromina/SAFFARI/workflow/README.md

 - (3) fine-mapping_HRC (HRC panel),
 - (4) credible_sets.

-##Important
+## Important note
-Make sure that you edit the Snakefiles accordingly to point to the directory where Polyfun and the precomputed UKB LD matrices are stored.
+- Make sure that you edit the Snakefiles accordingly to point to the directory where Polyfun and the precomputed UKB LD matrices are stored.
 UKB precomputed LD matrices can be downloaded from https://alkesgroup.broadinstitute.org/UKBB_LD/.